 Arieus didn't waste time.
 The snow erupted beneath his feet as he surged forward again, his cleaver gleaming with fresh hunger.

-With a roar, the Krag war-chief swung his cleaver in a brutal horizontal arc, aiming to bisect the mage at the waist.
-The Weaver barely managed to throw himself backward, tumbling from his horse in an undignified heap.
-The beast, a prized Courser of the Southern Marches, screamed as the cleaver carved through the air where its rider had been, the displaced wind itself seeming to howl in protest.
+With a bone-shaking roar, the Krag war-chief closed the distance and swung his cleaver in a brutal slash aimed to bisect the mage at the waist.
+The Weaver barely managed to throw his weight backward, tumbling from his saddle in an undignified, flailing heap.

-The horse, panicked by the near-decapitation of its rider, reared up with a terrified whinny, only for Arieus to pivot mid-swing and bring the cleaver back in an upward slash.
 The blade sheared through the beast's chest, ribs splintering, blood spraying in a crimson geyser, that painted the snow in grotesque artistry.
-The horse collapsed, its dying thrash nearly crushing the Weaver as he scrambled to his feet.
+The horse collapsed, its dying thrash nearly crushing the Weaver as he scrambled frantically to his feet.

 "Welcome to the ground below," Arieus smirked as he gaze upon the human's pathetic form "Let's see how well you fight on your feet."